aws-quickstart/cdk-eks-blueprints/docs/addons/ack-addon.md

 ## Configuration Options

 - `name`: Name of the ACK Chart
-- `chart`: Chart Name of the ACK Chart.
+- `chart`: Chart Name of the ACK Chart
 - `version`: Version of the ACK Chart.
 - `release`: Release Name of the ACK Chart.
 - `repository`: Repository URI of the specific ACK Chart.